fwupd/fwupd/plugins/ebitdo/README.md

 an unspecified binary file format.
 The binary file has a vendor-specific header that is used when flashing the image.

+This plugin supports the following protocol ID:

+ * com.8bitdo

 GUID Generation
 ---------------